 Dr Amélia Muendane: AWITN allows women to gain greater emancipation

-ATAF Communication • Nov 25, 2021
+ATAF Communication • November 25, 2021

-PRETORIA – With a degree in Economics, a Masters in Business Administration, and a PhD in International Strategic Studies - Dr Amélia Muendane – the President of the Mozambique Revenue Authority and Chairperson of the African Tax Administration Forum (ATAF) Women in Tax Network (ATAF), recently opened up about her leadership journey.
+PRETORIA – With a degree in Economics, a Masters in Business Administration, and a PhD in International Strategic Studies - Dr Amélia Muendane – the President of the Mozambique Revenue Authority and Chairperson of the African Tax Administration Forum (ATAF) Women in Tax Network (AWITN), recently opened up about her leadership journey.

 1. Tell us about yourself…